 The Council maintains an independent Internal Audit Service, which operates within the principles set out within the Public Sector Internal Audit Standards (PSIAS).
-These standards were set by a number of internal audit standard setters who established a series of standards known as PSIAS and adopted with effect from 1 April 2013.
+These standards were set by several internal audit standard setters who established a series of standards known as PSIAS and adopted with effect from 1 April 2013.